 During the reporting period, the Board engaged a third party to conduct a Board performance evaluation via an online self-assessment process.

-The review evaluated the performance of the Board as a whole, the Chair and the individual Directors and included feedback from the Managing Director & CEO, and the Group Executive Committee.
+The review evaluated the performance of the Board as a whole, the Chair and the individual Directors and included feedback from the Managing Director & CEO, members of the Group Executive Committee and the Company Secretary.
 The results of the performance evaluation are used to drive improvement in the Board's performance.